“Goodness of God” Songwriter Jenn Johnson Shares the Dangers of a Shallow Faith

 02. Accountability to Leadership

 Opening your life up to leadership is so important, but even more so when you’re leading people into worship.
 I run all my lyrics past my leaders.
 Have a theology pastor, or someone you know who is well-versed in the Word of God, help to ensure that you’re not leading people into deception.
 It’s so important that our lyrics don’t undermine God’s full nature.
-He is always good, always faithful, always loving, and our lyrics have to communicate that truth (Titus 1:9).
+He is always good, always faithful, and always loving, and our lyrics have to communicate that truth (Titus 1:9).